-The Oral History Project is a joint undertaking of the Seely Hall Society and videographer Timothy Reeves-Horton of Picnic Studios.
-The Project aims to record on videotape the reminiscences of long-time residents of the Port Medway area, and to memorialize other accounts and vignettes of life in Port.
-In this way, the Seely Hall Society hopes to preserve part of Port Medway’s history in an attractive and accessible form.
-Five videos were made in 2017 and at least as many are planned for 2018.
+The Oral History Project is a joint undertaking of Seely Hall and videographer Timothy Reeves-Horton of Picnic Studios.
+The Project aims to record on videotape the reminiscences of long-time residents of the Port Medway area and to memorialize other accounts and vignettes of life in Port.
+In this way we hope to preserve part of Port Medway’s history in an attractive and accessible form.
+Several videos have been made so far:

 We welcome any suggestions for videos or for the Oral History Project in general.
 Please send them to [email protected]